 Facebook announces plan to fight misinformation campaigns

 Barry, Dave, Bob?
-More startups “humanize” their offerings
+More startups ‘humanize’ their offerings

 Facebook made its most direct statements about how the platform has been used to spread misinformation in a report released today by its security team.
 The report acknowledges how actors created a coordinated campaign on the platform to spread misinformation during the 2016 U.S. election, and explains measures Facebook is taking to combat it.